jatanRT/eprscope/README.md

 ## Overview <img src="man/figures/logo_new.png" align="right" height="139"/>

-The key objective of this fully open source package is to bring handy functions corresponding to “everyday” data processing/analysis in EPR ([Electron Paramagnetic Resonance](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Electron_Paramagnetic_Resonance_(Jenschke))) spectroscopy mainly in chemistry.
+The key objective of this fully open source package is to bring handy functions corresponding to “everyday” data processing/analysis in the EPR ([Electron Paramagnetic Resonance](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Electron_Paramagnetic_Resonance_(Jenschke))) spectroscopy mainly in chemistry.
 The package doesn’t want to replace the excellent EPR simulation/processing [EasySpin Toolbox](https://www.easyspin.org/) for [MATLAB](https://www.mathworks.com/products/matlab.html) .
-Rather, it may be considered like a complimentary package/toolbox with practical functions which have to be otherwise performed by the acquisition/processing software, supplied by the EPR spectrometer manufacturers (see e.g. [*Xenon/WinEPR*](https://www.bruker.com/en/products-and-solutions/mr/epr-instruments/epr-software.html)), and/or by several proprietary software platforms like *MS Office* and/or *Orgin/SigmaPlot/Igor* i.e. in general text editing in combination with a graphing software.
+Rather, it may be considered like a complimentary package/toolbox with practical functions which have to be otherwise performed by several tools.
+Besides the acquisition/processing software, supplied by the EPR spectrometer manufacturers (see e.g. [*Xenon/WinEPR*](https://www.bruker.com/en/products-and-solutions/mr/epr-instruments/epr-software.html)), several other proprietary software platforms like *MS Office* and/or *Orgin/SigmaPlot/Igor* might be required.
+Those are in general, text editing with the combination of a graphing software.
+Therefore, the `{eprscope}` tries to reduce many steps performed if the above-mentioned software combination would be used.

 ## Installation